U.S.A.

 Paul befriends a neighbor by the name of Samantha Pringle (Kristy Swanson) as he and his mother discovers that her father named Harry (Richard Marcus) beats her and molests her yet doesn't take legal action as he is the only family member she has.

 Well one day they decide to do a Halloween prank on mean old Elvira by ringing her doorbell.
-However BB seems to go out of control and approaches Elvira then is shot and destroyed but at least Paul still has Samantha to keep him company.
+Yet, BB seems to go out of control and approaches Elvira then is shot and destroyed but at least Paul still has Samantha to keep him company.

 However, after a Thanksgiving dinner at the Toomey house, Harry beats Samantha for coming in late that she falls and hits her head leaving her in a coma and was rushed to a hopital then put on life support in the local hospital, but after a certain amount of time, they pulled the plug on her and she was dead.